Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/recruit_challenge.md

 * `sqlmap` for confirming and exploiting the SQL injection vulnerability.
 * Standard Linux utilities such as `nano`, `cat`, `ls`, and `grep`.

-Click [HERE](../README.md) to return to the repository README.
-The `Tools Commonly Used` section contains links to commonly used tools and resources.
+Click [HERE](https://github.com/Valikahn/TryHackMe-Writeups#tools-commonly-used) to return to the repository README.
+Section `Tools Commonly Used` has all the links used and will be updated peredically with new tools if used or if links needs become 404.

 ## Initial Enumeration